viktmv/simple-elixir-webserver/README.md

-# Elixir template for Silo
+# Simple Elixir Webserver

-Quick-starter for elixir projects with `cowboy` as a simple web-server
+Quick-starter for elixir projects with `plug_cowboy` as a simple web-server

-Please rename `ElixirApp` in the code (and Dockerfile) to your own app name when getting started.
-Pretty much search & replace `elixir_app` and `ElixirApp`

 To run in docker:
 ```